Functional Design and Architecture (E-Book + Code Samples)

 The book requires a certain level of Haskell knowledge, up to intermediate.

-The book covers a big gap in the Haskell ecosystem: the lack of resources about high-level application design.
+The book covers a big gap in the Haskell ecosystem: the lack of resources for high-level application design.
 It’s also important that the ideas from the book were used in real production with great success.
 The book offers my own methodology - Functional Declarative Design, with Hierarchical Free Monads as a core technology.
 Using this methodology, I created several real-world frameworks, and they are driving a successful business in several companies.

 Book topics: